qnx-ports/build-files/ports/gtsam/README.md

 ### *Prerequisites:*
 #### __`boost` must be installed in $QNX_TARGET__
-Instructions for building boost are included in the steps below for building in a Docker Container
+Instructions for building boost are included in the steps below.

 ### *Steps:*